-- Journalists and writers of any nationality may apply so long as their work is in travel writing set in Spanish Latin America or Spain, written in Spanish or English.
+- Journalists and writers of any nationality may apply as long as their work is in travel writing set in Spanish Latin America or Spain, written in Spanish or English.

 - A detailed presentation of the project (article or book) that includes a project description, timetable, and expected itinerary.

-- The article or book must be written in Spanish or English.
-The project must not necessarily be finalized, since the project seeks to support a project in development.
+The article or book must be written in Spanish or English.
+The project does not necessarily have be finalized, since the project seeks to support a project in development.
 However, at least a fragment of the work must be submitted for the jury to evaluate the author’s narrative dexterity.

 - A piece by the author published in print or digitally.
 The candidate must have at least one article or book published at the moment of applying.

-Diego Cobo (Spain) – Michael Jacobs Grant Winner 2017
+Sabrina Duque (Ecuador) – Michael Jacobs Grant Winner 2018

 Jon Lee Anderson (United States)